 The Winterwald in Hamburg Christmas market extends from Gerhard-Hauptmann-Platz via Spitalerstraße, Mönckeberg-Fountain, St. James’ Church, and around Saint Peter’s Church.

 On the Gerhart-Hauptmann-Platz, there is a designated area with numerous Christmas trees and the forest floor.
 Candles and lanterns hanging from the trees illuminate the market, creating a cosy atmosphere.

 The entire area is perfectly isolated from the hustle and bustle of the city.
 For this reason alone, it ended up being our main hangout spot over the course of the weekend.
-We would go there to enjoy some Glühwein and festive treats in peace.
+We would often go there to enjoy some Glühwein and festive treats in peace.

 From our observations, while there were some decorations and accessories on offer, the Winterwald in Hamburg market was mostly centered around delicious festive treats.

 They included different types of sausages, Flammkuchen (Tarte flambée), Schmalzkuchen (lard cakes), Gebrannte Mandeln (roasted almonds), Schokoküsse (chocolate-coated marshmallow treats), chocolate-coated fruits, gingerbread, and various alcoholic beverages.

 My discovery of the trip was Glühwein with Amaretto.
 I was a little sceptical about this combination, but it was absolutely amazing!

 But fret not, there was something for the children too – a merry-go-round which moved at a surprisingly fast speed.
 There were also some dolls in glass cases to recreate a couple of the most popular tales.
 It was really lovely to see entire families with children or groups of friends hanging around the Christmas market, enjoying some mulled wine and having a chat.